 Before learning about HDR, you should take some time to understand what dynamic range is.
-The Oxford Dictionary defines dynamic range as “the ratio of the largest to the smallest intensity of sound that can be reliably transmitted or reproduced by a particular sound system.”
+The Merriam-Webster Dictionary defines dynamic range as “the ratio of the strongest to the weakest sound intensity that can be transmitted or reproduced by an audio or broadcasting system.”
 That definition refers to audio, but the idea is similar in photography.
 Dynamic range relates to how much data a camera can capture at the extremes of exposure in a scene, from the darkest to the lightest parts of a photo.

 What is HDR?

-HDR stands for “high dynamic range”.
+HDR stands for “high dynamic range.”
 It is a technique used by photographers to balance light levels in a scene.
-It is commonly used in situations in which there are significant differences of exposure within a single frame.
-A common example of such situations is when indoors, shooting through a window to an area with direct sunlight.
+It is commonly used in situations with significant exposure differences within a single frame.
+A typical example of such situations is when indoors, shooting through a window to an area with direct sunlight.
 In this case, a camera will either under-expose the room or over-expose the outside.

-We will talk about the technique later in the post, but the gist of it is that a photographer needs to take multiple shots at different exposure levels.
-Some need to be darker, so that the highlights are brought down, while some shots need to be brighter to bring out detail in the dark.
-These images are then merged together with specialized software, which will get all possible detail and put it together in a single image with a more balanced exposure across the spectrum.
+We will talk about the technique later in the post, but the gist is that a photographer needs to take multiple shots at different exposure levels.
+Some need to be darker to bring down the highlights, while some pictures need to be brighter to bring out detail in the dark.
+These images are then merged with specialized software, which will get all possible detail and put it together in a single image with a more balanced exposure across the spectrum.

 HDR in smartphones

-You have probably seen HDR mode in your smartphone.
+You have probably seen HDR mode on your smartphone.
 Turn it on when you want to capture more detail in the shadows and highlights.
 I would also recommend you learn the fundamentals of HDR photography.
-While a phone’s HDR mode improves images greatly, machine hasn’t beaten man when it comes to producing a quality HDR photo.
+While a phone’s HDR mode improves images significantly, machine hasn’t beaten man when it comes to producing a quality HDR photo.

 HDR photos are made by merging multiple images taken at different exposure levels.
-Some phones have been known to cheat the process by shooting one image, duplicating it, editing exposure, and then merging different versions of the same photo.
+Some phones have been known to cheat the process by shooting one image, duplicating it, editing exposure, and merging different versions of the same photo.
 This essentially works, but only to a certain extent.
 Over-editing an image can bring out noise and other unwanted elements.

-Other phones take advantage of multiple cameras to take the same photo in multiple exposure levels.
-This is considered true HDR, but somehow the software has a hard time getting highlights and shadows correct.
+Other phones take advantage of multiple cameras to take the same photo at multiple exposure levels.
+This is considered true HDR, but somehow the software has difficulty getting highlights and shadows correct.
 At least it’s a step in the right direction, though.

-Manufacturers set up their cameras and algorithms differently, so we can’t pinpoint the issue, but so far no phone has convinced us with their automatic implementation of HDR.
+Manufacturers set up their cameras and algorithms differently, so we can’t pinpoint the issue, but so far, no phone has convinced us of their automatic HDR implementation.
 Here is a sample of the difference between automatic HDR and true HDR.
-All were shot using the same phone (Moto E5 Plus) for a post in which we showcase what a professional photographer can do with a cheap smartphone camera.
+All were shot using the same phone (Moto E5 Plus) for a post where we showcase what a professional photographer can do with a cheap smartphone camera.